elastic/logstash-docker/README.md

 ## Using the image

-To save some keystrokes first set:
+To save some keystrokes, first set:

 ``` shell
 export ELASTIC_REG=docker.elastic.co/logstash